Skip to main content

 eFuels can solve two challenges of the energy transition: the problems of storing and transporting renewable energies.
 Thanks to the high energy density of eFuels, and because they can be transported at room temperature and pressure, renewable energies can be generated easily and economically around the world and transported anywhere they are needed using existing technologies.
 Which regions are suitable for the production of eFuels is shown in the Global PtX Potential Atlas, which was published by the Fraunhofer Institute for Energy Economics and Energy System Technology and funded by the German Federal Ministry for the Environment.

-Comparison of the energy density
+Comparison of the energy density of different energy carriers

 Compared to other energy carriers, liquid and gaseous have a particularly high energy density.
-Especially, petrol, diesel and kerosene can also be stored under room pressure and at room temperature.
+Especially petrol, diesel and kerosene can also be stored under room pressure and at room temperature.
 These qualities make it technically feasible to transport energy carriers – a clear advantage over other forms of energy carriers.
 Having the same chemical composition means that all these advantages also apply to eFuels products.